 - No border around dropdown and context menus

-- Wrong font color of activated checkbox and radiobutton menu items (the font has the same color as the background and appears unvisible)
+- Wrong font color of activated checkbox and radiobutton menu items (the font has the same color as the background and appears invisible)

 - No menu separators

-In the web there are some fixes and workarounds but just one solves the problem on Linux Mint 17 completely (see section “Interesting Links” below).
+In the web there are some fixes and workarounds but just one solves the problem on Linux Mint 17 and later completely (see section “Interesting Links” below).

-This How-To shows how to fix the problem and offers a bash script to get rid of this problem on Mint 17.x automatically.
+This How-To shows how to fix the problem and offers a bash script to get rid of this problem on Mint 17 and later automatically.

 For Ubuntu find a small hint below.